BelugaDex/Solar-Power-Generation-in-Matlab/README.md

-It is a Simple Model /Project in making a simple Solar Panel for Home which I made using Matlab (Simulink)
+It is a Model /Project in making a simple Solar Panel for Home which I made using Matlab (Simulink)